-I originally wrote my Horn Transposition Guide back in 2007 before I developed Focal Dystonia, and published it through Knol.
+I originally wrote my horn transposition guide back in 2007 before I developed Focal Dystonia, and published it through Knol.
 However, they discontinued Knol years ago.
-Finally, here in 2020 I have updated, copyrighted, and published my transposition guide for all to have.
+Finally, here in 2020 I have updated, copyrighted, and published my transposition guide.

 I wrote this guide to provide a different approach than the interval method and make it a little easier for others to learn transposing.
 I didn't get to become a professor thanks to focal dystonia, but my love for teaching, writing, creating and advocating has carried on in different ways.

-I think what pushed me to republish it was a fond memory of catching a colleague of mine with the guide in his orchestra folder back when we played together.
-I was surprised.
-So I hope that this short guide will help students and lovers of orchestral playing along their horn playing journey too! 📯
+I think what pushed me to republish though, was a fond memory of catching a colleague of mine with the guide in his orchestra folder whenever he showed up to rehearsal.
+I was surprised and deeply humbled.